nytes75/CREWS-PNG/README.md

 ![Logo](assets/img/header.png)
 # November 2023 Drought Update
-*`Issued: 14/11/2023`*
+*`Issued: Not yet Issued: Draft`*

 ## Key Messages
-**Most provinces have experienced well above-average rainfall in recent months, providing relief to drought conditions.
-Hela on drought watch with servere vulnerability levels.
-El Niño and positive IOD is underway.
-While there is still potential that the combined _drying effects_ of El Niño and positive IOD are in play, their effects are not physically visible at this time.**
+**Drought Critical conditions have emerged in the southern end of Western Province.
+Hela continues to be on Drought Watch with Servere Vulnerability levels.
+El Niño and positive IOD are underway.
+While there is still potential that the combined drying effects are in play, their effects are not physically visible at this time.**
 ***

 ## Drought Early Warning Status (DEWS)
 `-` | Derived from observed 3-month rainfall and vegetation health, along with 3-month forecasted rainfall. | `-`
  --- | :---: | ---
  `+`| ![dews map][dews] | `+`

-- Drought conditions persist for Hela at 3-month timescales.
+- Drought Critical areas have emerged towards the south of Western province.
-- All most all provinces have received well above average rainfall in recent months easing drought conditions at 3-month timescales.
+- Drought watch conditions persist for Hela at 3-month timescales.
 - At the [12-month rainfall timescale](http://access-s.clide.cloud/files/project/EAR_watch/PNG/ear_watch.SPI.mswep.PNG.month12.png), deficiencies linger for Bougainville and some areas in the Highlands and Momase provinces.
 Long term deficiencies will have different impacts to short term rainfall deficiencies.
 Low groundwater, brackish wells and reduced streamflow may be some impacts observed at this timescale.
 ***
 ### 3-month time scale provincial summary